jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - Rule execution order:
     - For inbound traffic, Azure processes the rules in a network security group associated to a subnet first, if there's one, and then the rules in a network security group associated to the network interface, if there's one.
 This includes intra-subnet traffic as well.
     - For outbound traffic, Azure processes the rules in a network security group associated to a network interface first, if there's one, and then the rules in a network security group associated to the subnet, if there's one.
 This includes intra-subnet traffic as well.
+    - A unique name within the network security group.
+A number between 100 and 4096.
+Rules are processed in priority order, with lower numbers processed before higher numbers, because lower numbers have higher priority.
+Once traffic matches a rule, processing stops
   - The recommended method to manage network security through NSGs is to use NSGs assigned at the subnet level whenever possible.
 NSGs should be assigned directly to VMs only as necessary to handle exceptions.
 You cannot assign an NSG to a VNet.
   - Application Security Group
     - Separate service that acts as a container of VMs